 A-3.8.3.6.(10) Delayed Action on Door Closers.
 In some circumstances, closers with a delay feature which keeps the door open for several seconds before it begins to close might be desirable.
 However, closers with this feature have limited back-check, a feature of a normal door closer where resistance to opening increases as the door reaches the full arc of swing.
-Doors equipped with a delayed action closer are therefore more susceptible to damage should the door be opened with too much force or should someone try to force it closed, thinking the closer has failed to operate.
+Doors equipped with a to force it closed, thinking the closer has failed to operate.
 Delayed action closers are not recommended for such occupancies as schools.